ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Details for ReFoCUS -393K

-\paragraph{Implementation Details.} All frames are pre-extracted to optimize inference throughput.
-Prediction margins for all 16 frame subsets are computed in parallel using vectorized batch evaluation.
-Both raw logits and variance scores are logged for ablation and debugging.
-This procedure ensures stable reward estimation and improves learning dynamics in downstream policy optimization.
+All video frames are pre-extracted to maximize inference throughput.
+For each video–question pair, the 16 frame subsets are generated by indexing into this cached frame pool, and their prediction margins are computed in parallel through a single batched forward pass of the reference LMM.
+Both raw logits and variance values are recorded for debugging and ablation analyses.
+This setup ensures stable reward estimation and supports reliable learning dynamics during downstream policy optimization.